 Using a Polespear

 If you’re looking for something cheaper and a little less fancy than a speargun, a polespear is for for you.
-It has a simpler construction that includes, a pole, preferably made of fiberglass like this one on Amazon), a hook, and a rubber band.
+It has a simpler construction that includes, a pole, preferably made of fiberglass, a hook, and a rubber band.

 If you have to choose between a polespear and a speargun, go with the former.
 You’ll save money and be able to focus more on the technique before you move on to bigger guns.